-The student has been placed on probationary state outlines the school's general expectations agreed
+The student has been placed on probationary sta outlines the school's general expectations agreed

 Student: Grade:

-School.
-Cooperate with teachers in order to increase.
-Participate in and respect the traditions and Demonstrate respect for self and others.
+school.
+Cooperate with teachers in order to incre Participate in and respect the traditions a Demonstrate respect for self and others.
 Promptly report person or persons who a rules of the school. nd rituals of the Roman Catholic Church. ttempt to prevent the student from following the

-the school.Promptly report any "issue of concern" that agreement. le services for the student. ooperate with, respect and abide by the rules of hat may prevent the student from abiding by this e school handbook with the student to ensure that
+The parents/guardians agree to: Support the school in its efforts to provide Support the student in his/her efforts to of the school.
+Promptly report any "issue of concern" to agreement. de services for the student. cooperate with, respect and abide by the rules of that may prevent the student from abiding by this e school handbook with the student to ensure that

 Principal Signature: Date:

 Student Signature: Date:

 Parent Signature: Date: